64robots/nova-fields/README.md

 We are working on a rewrite of every "native" field that comes with Nova.

 The idea is make them more configurable and reusable in package development.
-We have done Text, Number, Select and Boolean so far.
+We have done ID, Text, Number, Select and Boolean so far.
 If you like the idea you can collaborate with us with your awesome PRs!

 Some examples: